-No stakeholder raised these changes in submissions to the consultation paper.
+No stakeholder raised any issues with regard to these changes in submissions to the consultation paper or the draft rule determination.

 3.3.3 Commission's assessment

 The Commission has determined to define the CPT in the rules in the form suggested by AEMO.
 The CPT plays a prominent role in the Administered Pricing Procedures, and by placing it in the rules, it is more clearly signalled to all market participants.
 While placing it in the rules renders the Commission the ultimate decision maker as to whether it should continue to remain the key trigger of an APC, the Commission is comfortable with this role.
 Further, there is currently no indication that the CPT is not the right mechanism to perform its role.
 The Commission notes that other potential triggers were examined by the GWCF.
 The proposal to place the CPT in the rules signals that there is broad agreement for its role in administered pricing.